regolith-linux/website/content/en/docs/Customize/_index.md

   Customize Regolith to suit you.
 ---

-Regolith, as a set of components, lacks a uniform configuration file, format, or set of conventions.
+Regolith, as a set of independent open-source components, lacks a uniform configuration file, format, or set of conventions.
 However efforts have been made to create as much consistency as possible by utilizing a simple session-wide key-value configuration facility known as [Xresources](https://wiki.debian.org/Xresources).
 Interface preferences such as colors and typeface are defined in Xresource files and then read by components such as `Rofi` and `i3-wm`.
-For the most part, Xresources can be used for higher level changes.
+For the most part, Xresources can be used for most configuration.
 Lower level changes, for example swap out `i3bar` for `polybar` or `drun` for `Rofi` require the removal, installation, and configuration of other packages.

 {{% pageinfo %}}
 In addition to the content in this section, refer to the [tutorials](../howto) for step-by-step examples of how to customize Regolith.